Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 # Hello hello!
 Welcome to hippogang's ex vivo world!
 ## Here, we will quickly run a docker container and get going with parcellating ex vivo 7Tesla MRI of human brain hemisphere.
-Ofcourse, we will use our favourite nnUNet!
+Of course, we will use our favourite nnUNet!

 #### Author: Pulkit Khandelwal
 ##### Version bare-bones: `docker_hippogang_exvivo_segm:v1.1.0`